 Why You Need a Car in Georgia

-Although walkability in Atlanta is on the rise, a vehicle is a necessity within most areas of the Peach State, so you can explore everything Atlanta has to offer.
+Although walkability in Atlanta is on the rise, a vehicle is a necessity within most areas of Georgia, especially if you want to take day trips to other parts of the state.
 Even if you decide to live inside the perimeter of Atlanta's suburban communities, public transportation is limited at best, so if you have the means to afford a car, it is in your best interest to own one.

 Vehicle Registration Pre-Requirements